FelixAburto/Detection-Engineering/README.md

 <h3>DDOS Attack Execution:</h3>

-To execute the attack we need to fire up both our Parrot OS VM and Kali Linux VM.
-Open up a terminal in both VMs and execute this command:
+To execute the attack, fire up both your Parrot OS VM and Kali Linux VM.
+Open a terminal in each VM and execute the following command:

 ```Bash

 sudo hping3 -i u20 -S -p 8000 192.168.1.4

 ```
-This command will send a Syn Flood attack indefinetly until it is stopped with "Ctrl+C".
-Let it run for a few seconds and stop the attack.
+This command will send a SYN flood attack indefinitely until stopped with "Ctrl+C".
+Allow it to run for a few seconds, then stop the attack by pressing "Ctrl+C".

 <p align="center">
 <img src="https://i.imgur.com/tsrPH7A.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>